alexander-hamme/BShell/README.md

 # BShell
 BShell: the Bard Shell

 BShell is a simple implementation of a Unix shell program.
-This was originally a lab project for my Computing Systems class at Bard college which I have kept working on for fun.
+This was originally a lab project for my Computing Systems class at Bard college which I have continued working on for fun.

 Currently Implemented Features:
 - ls, cd